 From beginners to cybersecurity experts, everyone can utilize the advanced features of these tools and easily get acquainted with potential security risks beforehand.
 Further being aware of some of the best cybersecurity tips and best practices can go a long way in ensuring the security and privacy of your organization.

 Combine the power of open source tools with manual penetration testing!
-Get a FREE access to our Webinar 'How to Perform Manual Pentest on Mobile Applications' and learn how we combine the benefits of both manual and automated testing to multiply your testing results and speed.
+Get access to our Webinar 'How to Perform Manual Pentest on Mobile Applications' and learn how we combine the benefits of both manual and automated testing to multiply your testing results and speed.

 This webinar was attended by security experts and enthusiasts from renowned companies like PwC, Dell , McAfee, Ernst & Young, NowSecure , Acunetix, Axis bank and Unilever.